Producer of The Office regrets jokes made by Ricky Gervais about his disability

 Atalla’s gone on to work as a series producer on The IT Crowd and an executive producer on Cuckoo, Stath Lets Flats, and Big Boys.

-Desert Island Discs broadcasts at 10 a.m.
-Sunday on BBC Radio 4 and is also available on BBC Sounds.
+Desert Island Discs broadcasts at 10am on Sunday on BBC Radio 4 and is also available on BBC Sounds.

 Additional reporting by Press Association